nest/nest-simulator/doc/htmldoc/developer_space/guidelines/coding_guidelines_check.rst

 infrastructure).
 We restrict ourselves to the C++11 standard for a larger support of compilers on various cluster systems and supercomputers.

 We use clang-format version 13 in our CI.
+If your `clang-format` executable is not version 13, you need to specify an executable with version 13 explicitly with the `--clang-format` option to ensure consistency with the NEST CI.

 Furthermore, we use `Vera++ <https://bitbucket.org/verateam/vera/wiki/Home>`_, which 'is a programmable tool for verification, analysis and transformation of C++